CookieSource/wikijs/arm/port-device.md

 {.is-info}

-Try looking for a kernel that works with your device
+Try looking for a kernel that works with your device (in the aur or somewhere else)

 If you have a device that can run RebornOS already you can do something like this.
 ```